Sunny Rest Nudist Resort or Swingers Campground

-First Stop On Our Nudist Resort Summer Tour Was: Sunny Rest
+Sunny Rest Was The First Stop On Our Nudist Resort Summer Tour!

 This past Memorial Day weekend, Jordan and I took a little road trip into the woods of Pennsylvania and upstate New York to visit a few nudist clubs and resorts!

 We camped out each night in our nifty little tent pictured below (that got us thru all the hailing thunderstorms!)